 Cleanability.
 Many kitchen knives are not dishwasher safe.
 Even those manufacturers that do claim their knives can go through the dishwasher still recommend hand washing as the preferred cleaning method.Is there anything else you'll need to do to look after your knife?
 For example, carbon steel requires regular maintenance to prevent corrosion.

 Warranty.
 Check the length of the manufacturer's warranty and what it covers.
 Some knives come with a lifetime warranty, ``but make sure you check exactly what that covers so there are no nasty surprises.

 Choosing a kitchen knife set

 If you're thinking of buying a new kitchen knife, you may be tossing up whether you should just buy a standalone knife or invest in a whole new knife set.
-Once again, the answer to this dilemma really depends on your personal needs.
+The answer to this dilemma really depends on your personal needs.
 For example, if your entire knife drawer is in need of an overhaul, buying a set that features a chef's knife, paring knife, utility knife, bread knife and more could be a good idea.
-You'll be able to add plenty of useful tools to your arsenal and hopefully find good value for money.

 However, there's also the risk of paying for knives that you don't need and will never use, so make sure that you actually require every item in the set before handing over your hard-earned cash.
 There's also the fact that you may not get the chance to physically hold each knife in the set and test its balance – something that is an important part of the knife-buying process.